 - What are DevOps Tools?

 - Best DevOps Tools for 2022

 - Statistics of the Growing DevOps App Development

 - On a Concluding Note

 Fast.
 Faster.
 Fastest.
-This is how one can actually look at DevOps app development.
+This is how one can look at DevOps app development.

 With the apt use of top DevOps tools, a new culture of development is making a great difference in technological advancements.
 It has been created for bridging gaps between the development & operations teams.
 No single tool is a one-stop solution to a DevOps methodology.
 There is a variety of DevOps toolchains for every specific requirement.